-5 Steps to Plan a Safe International Business Trip
+5 Steps to Plan a Safe International Business Trip Don't let scary headlines keep you from pursuing opportunity overseas.
+Arm yourself with information and some basic precautions.

 Over the course of a career, many professionals have become comfortable with routine air travel but, as businesses go global, the need to hop a plane for a 12-hour international flight is more common, too.